lofidewanto/dep-injection-examples/README.md

   - Dagger2 (not yet available, open for a PR / MR 😉)

 Our current build status: ![Build Status GitHub Actions](https://github.com/lofidewanto/dep-injection-examples/actions/workflows/maven.yml/badge.svg)

+Works with Java 11 only.
+Not yet with Java 17 because of Maven Plugin of KissMDA.